-2) Marketers have to update multiple locations and sites with the same items.
+2) Marketers have to update multiple locations, sites, and apps with the same data.
 Companies with multiple offices and channels need to have all of them supplied with brand assets, marketing materials, sales tools, and creative materials.
 Corporate marketers often struggle to effectively coordinate and distribute all of these assets to a company's many locations in an efficient and timely way.
 This drains marketers' energy and productivity.